 More vitamins for women over 50

-While I only mentioned 6, there are a few more vitamins for women over 50 that shouldn’t be overlooked.
+While I only mentioned 9, there are a few more best vitamins for women over 50 that shouldn’t be overlooked.

 - Glucosamine Sulfate

-In closing, I really can’t stress enough how important it is for you to please check with your doc or local health practitioner before taking anything.
-Don’t be going around saying “well Iva told me to!!” …no no no. I make suggestions.
-Your doctor will tell you to! 🙂
+In closing, I really can’t stress enough how important it is for you to please check with your doctor or local health practitioner before taking anything.
+Don’t be going around saying, “Well, Iva told me to!!” …no, no, no. I make suggestions.
+Your doctor will tell you if you should! 🙂

 xo iva xo